 Another concern of mine that may seem trivial is the use of in-text documentation as part of the syntax of the running text.
 To me Steele 2007 is a book while Steele (2007) is the author.
 Usages vary, but I will create some examples to clarify what I see as a necessary distinction between animate and inanimate.
 "Steele (2007) writes that peace is vital" differs from "And I agree with the idea that "peace is vital" (Steele 2007).
 I will not create negative examples because they tend to reproduce like unwanted pests.

-My latest bete noir is personification of inanimate subjects, a burgeoning trend.
+My latest bȇte noire is personification of inanimate subjects, a burgeoning trend.
 A typical flaw in this category, in my opinion, is "The rug is beginning to get dirty," instead of "I need to do some vacuuming--the place is a mess!"

-One example I went over with an author about a week ago.
-It concerns the popular adverb hopefully, which means, literally "in a hopeful manner."
+Another example concerns the popular adverb hopefully, which means, literally "in a hopeful manner."
 It has come to mean, in everyday discourse, "I hope that."
-So far I have seen it in print in casual contexts but not more formal ones.
-If readers find it in the New York Times, please let me know.
-It may not be the "newspaper of record" it claims to be, but there are some fine writers on staff.
+So far I have seen it in print in casual contexts but not more formal ones [this was written years ago--now hopefully is found everywhere.

 What do you know?
-Today I found this usage twice in that creme-de-la-creme portion of the Sunday Times, the Book Review section and, get this, in two separate articles on language.
-In one on slang, the back-cover essay, occurred the term "thankfully" to mean "fortunately," and in the other, dismissing words like "irregardless," occurs the term "sadly" for "unfortunately."
+Today [again, a while ago], I found a similar usage twice in that crȇme-de-la-crȇme portion of the Sunday Times, the Book Review section and, get this, in two separate articles on language.
+In one on slang, the back-cover essay, occurred the term thankfully to mean "fortunately," and in the other, which dismissed words like irregardless, occurred the term sadly for "unfortunately."
 These adverbial abuses are chain-reactive.
 What will come next?
 Both authors are not just linguists but eminent linguists.
 Cry, the beloved grammar, or at least correct usage.

 Have I mentioned that in the most learned of narratives I keep coming upon the pleonasm "could potentially" and the like?
-The notion "to be able to" is embedded in our complex verb "to be able to," which encompasses "can" and "could."
-Similarly, the "might" or "may" used with "potentially" is a pleonasm.
+The notion "to be able to" is embedded in our complex verb "to be able to," which encompasses can and could.
+Similarly, might or may used with potentially is a pleonasm.

 Wellesley College's second linguistics major, an interdisciplinary hodgepodge of a curriculum involved, is aggrieved to have to witness such disintegration and linguistic insensitivity.
 That's the April 3, 2011, issue of the NYTBR, if anyone wants to check it.
 In between an article on slang and one on grammar occur two out-of-place colloquialisms.
 What fearful symmetry!